aysh34/aysh34/README.md

 I work at the intersection of **AI/ML, CV, NLP, and healthcare AI**.
 Outside of research, I compete in international hackathons, solve problems on LeetCode, and read ML papers for fun.

-> *Currently open to research collaborations and ML engineering internships.*

 ## 🏆 Achievements